The best hotels in Sihanoukville

 October and November are shoulder months: occasional rain, fewer tourists, and bioluminescent plankton season on Koh Rong.
 It's arguably the best time for experienced travelers who don't mind flexible plans.

-Sihanoukville's best neighborhoods
+Sihanoukville's best hotel regions

 The mainland is mostly casino developments now.
 Otres Beach is the only stretch worth staying on.
 For the Sihanoukville that travelers remember, head to the islands: Koh Rong for party, Koh Rong Samloem for peace.